Google Drive

 Google Drive is a file-hosting service and synchronization service developed by Google.
 Launched on April 24, 2012, Google Drive allows users to store files in the cloud (on Google servers), synchronize files across devices, and share files.
 In addition to a web interface, Google Drive offers apps with offline capabilities for Windows and macOS computers, and Android and iOS smartphones and tablets.
 Google Drive encompasses Google Docs, Google Sheets, and Google Slides, which are a part of the Google Docs Editors office suite that allows collaborative editing of documents, spreadsheets, presentations, drawings, forms, and more.
 Files created and edited through the Google Docs suite are saved in Google Drive.

 Google Drive offers users 15 GB of free storage, sharing it with Gmail and Google Photos.
-Through Google One, Google Drive also offers paid plans at tiers of 100 GB and 2 TB, along with a premium 2 TB plan that comes with Google's artificial intelligence.
+Through Google One, Google Drive also offers paid plans at tiers of 100 GB and 2 TB, along with a premium 2 TB plan that comes with Google's Gemini chatbot.
 Files uploaded can be up to 750 GB in size.
 Users can change privacy settings for individual files and folders, including enabling sharing with other users or making content public.
 On the website, users can search for an image by describing its visuals, and use natural language to find specific files, such as "find my budget spreadsheet from last December".

 The website and Android app offer a Backups section to see what Android devices have data backed up to the service, and a completely overhauled computer app released in July 2017 allows for backing up specific folders on the user's computer.
 A Quick Access feature can intelligently predict the files users need.

 Google Drive is a key component of Google Workspace, Google's monthly subscription offering for businesses and organizations that operated as G Suite until October 2020.
 As part of select Google Workspace plans, Drive offers unlimited storage, advanced file audit reporting, enhanced administration controls, and greater collaboration tools for teams.

 Following the launch of the service, Google Drive's privacy policy was criticized by some members of the media.
 Google has one set of Terms of Service and Privacy Policy agreements that cover all of its services.
 Some members of the media noted that the agreements were no worse than those of competing cloud storage services, but that the competition uses "more artful language" in the agreements, and also stated that Google needs the rights in order to "move files around on its servers, cache your data, or make image thumbnails".